MA Archaeology / Course details

 Archaeology at Manchester is internationally recognised as a centre for social archaeology.
 The MA in Archaeology thus facilitates a fascinating journey into the material and social world of past human societies.
 By combining theory with practice, we are able to ask fundamental questions about the complex web of inter-relationships between societies, individuals, animals and plants, the built environment as well as the material world.
 This socially-focused approach also encourages a critical and self-reflective attitude towards the politics and practice of archaeology today.
 Working at the forefront of knowledge and interpretation, the MA brings together researchers of international calibre with specialization in a wide range of geographical areas and chronological periods, and thus offers a unique and stimulating environment for postgraduate study.

 This MA programme fosters strong student-led research.
 By encouraging you to propose your own essay, presentation and dissertation topics, the MA allows you to pursue your specific archaeological interests throughout all our modules.

 - Those wishing to explore the following themes: history, theory and practice of archaeology; the archaeology of cultural identity; landscape, monuments and architecture; technology and society; death and the body; archaeological heritage and the contemporary significance of the past.

-- Those interested in the following geographical areas or chronological periods: Mesolithic, Neolithic, and Iron Age Britain, Neolithic and Bronze Age Near East, Cyprus and Greece, Africa, Pacific and historical/colonial archaeology, as well as the role of the past in contemporary societies.
+- Those interested in the following geographical areas or chronological periods: Mesolithic, Neolithic, and Iron Age Britain, Neolithic and Bronze Age Near East and Greece, Pacific and historical/colonial archaeology, as well as the role of the past in contemporary societies.